Helping better thanks to research

 For our blood activities, we do research primarily in the areas of platelets and blood, plasma and platelet donors.
 For our other areas, we focus on first aid education and hygiene promotion, and first aid and disaster preparedness.

 Belgian Red Cross-Flanders is now considered the reference in terms of evidence-based first aid guidelines and scientific research on platelets.
-It also recently launched the Third Pillar Research Center, which conducts scientific research on the importance of volunteering and social profit organizations for a functioning society.
+It also recently launched the Centre for Research on the Third Sector, which conducts scientific research on the importance of volunteering and social profit organizations for a functioning society.

 These various initiatives, always based on scientific research, translated over the years into the slogan of Belgian Red Cross-Flanders "logical not ideological," which fits seamlessly with the basic principle of neutrality within the Red Cross movement.
 The most vulnerable people at home and abroad are thus helped in a quality and efficient manner by Belgian Red Cross-Flanders.